Midwife

 Alternative titles for this job

-Midwives provide care and support to women, their partners and family/whānau during pregnancy, labour and birth, and for six weeks following the birth.
-They also provide wellness and parenting information and education for mothers and their families.
+Midwives provide care and support to pregnant people, their partners and family/whānau during pregnancy, labour and birth, and for six weeks following the birth.

 Pay